 I first joined the crew in the Galapagos and started as chief cook.
-In that position I served on our first ever campaign against Japanese whaling in the Antarctic.
-In 2003 I worked my way up to the bridge as second mate and was promoted first mate in 2004.
-After the second Antarctica campaign that ended in February 2006, Captain Watson gave me command of the Farley Mowat, our flag ship at the time.
-Unfortunately the vessel was held for four months in Capetown under a politically motivated detention.
+In that position, I served on our first-ever campaign against Japanese whaling in the Antarctic.
+In 2003 I worked my way up to the bridge as the second mate and was promoted the first mate in 2004.
+After the second Antarctica campaign that ended on February 2006, Captain Watson gave me command of the Farley Mowat, our flagship at the time.
+Unfortunately, the vessel was held for four months in Capetown under politically motivated detention.
 My first act as captain was to sail out of the harbor without permission under cover of darkness.
 Since then I have commanded nearly all vessels in our fleet.
-At the end of 2007 I moved to the Galapagos Islands where I was in charge of our ongoing campaign for six years.
-At the end of 2013 I took the role of CEO.
-I still try to go on campaign as captain but obviously that is more difficult these days.
+At the end of 2007, I moved to the Galapagos Islands where I was in charge of our ongoing campaign for six years.
+At the end of 2013, I took the role of CEO.
+I still try to go on the campaign as captain but obviously, that is more difficult these days.

 How does a day at work look like at Sea Shepherd?